2018 Pakistan Super League players draft

-The 2018 Pakistan Super League player draft was the player draft for third season of the Pakistan Super League, held on 12 November 2017 in Lahore.
+The 2018 Pakistan Super League player draft was the player draft for the third season of the Pakistan Super League, held on 12 November 2017 in Lahore.
 Each franchise was allowed to pick 16 players from total 501 players; including Pakistani and foreign cricketers who took part in the draft.
-They divided into five different categories; Platinum, Diamond, Gold, Silver and Emerging and Supplementary.
+They were divided into five different categories; Platinum, Diamond, Gold, Silver and Emerging and Supplementary.
 This was Multan Sultans' inaugural season, they were allowed to pick 9 players prior to the draft.

-Key

 Retained players

-The list for the names of 9 retained players in each five teams was announced on 5 October 2017.
+The list for the names of 9 retained players in each of the five teams from the previous season was announced on 5 October 2017.
 The new team Multan Sultans picked their 9 pre-draft players from the players released by other franchises, and their names were announced on 10 October.

 Transfers

 On 3 October 2017, Shahid Afridi's transfer from Zalmi to Kings was confirmed, occupying one Gold and two Silver picks, which was named as the biggest trade of the season.
 It was also announced on 5 October that the gold pick Mohammad Rizwan had been picked by Kings in trade for the gold pick Sohail Khan to Qalandars.
 On 6 October, it was reported that United bought Iftikhar Ahmed from Zalmi in exchange of supplementary pick in second round of draft.